 Sama rice or barnyard millets/mordhan/moraiyo is a gluten-free grain which behaves like rice and is a perfect fasting ingredient.
-This quick and simple phalahari dhokla is ideal for any vrat or fast.

-RECIPE DETAIL – Soak sama ke chawal and powdered sabudana in buttermilk for 3- 4 hours or you can soak it overnight in the refrigerator.
-After the soaking time, grind it into a smooth batter, add enough water to make a batter of thick dropping consistency.
-Make sure that the batter is a smooth paste.
-If the mixture is grainy, dhokla will not be light and airy .
+Soak sama ke chawal and powdered sabudana in water for 3- 4 hours or you can soak it overnight in the refrigerator.
+After the desired soaking time, grind it until smooth.

 Grease a plate, pour the mix and steam dhokla for 12- 15 minutes or until the inserted knife comes out clean.

-Prepare the tempering with ingredients mentioned below and as they start to sizzle, take it off the flame and pour over dhokla.
+Prepare tadka/tempering with ingredients mentioned below and as they start to sizzle, take it off the flame and pour over dhokla.
 Cut squares and enjoy it with vrat ki chutney.